 “One of our goals for this study is to use microgravity as a novel model system of aging to investigate the molecular mechanisms of immune suppression commonly seen in the elderly population,” said Millie Hughes-Fulford, former NASA astronaut, principal investigator for the study and researcher at the University of California, San Francisco, Northern California Institute for Research and Education and the San Francisco Veterans Affairs Medical Center.
 “Ultimately, this could lead us to new treatment strategies for immune system dysfunction.”

-“This experiment’s unique approach to studying molecular mechanisms that contribute to decline of T-cell function will add to our understanding of the effects of zero gravity on the immune function, as well as provide insights about immune suppression, a major issue affecting older people,” said Felipe Sierra Ph.D., director of the National Institute on Aging Division of Aging Biology.
+“This experiment’s unique approach to studying molecular mechanisms that contribute to the decline of T-cell function will add to our understanding of the effects of zero gravity on the immune function, as well as provide insights about immune suppression, a major issue affecting older people,” said Felipe Sierra Ph.D., director of the National Institute on Aging Division of Aging Biology.
 “Hopefully, this will help lead to new interventions to prevent infection not only for those on space travel but also for those with compromised immune systems, including the elderly.”

 Our immune systems are sophisticated defense networks for our bodies that protect us from disease.
-Immune cells constantly patrol our bloodstreams, asking other cells that they encounter—in molecular language—”are you friend or foe?”
+Immune cells constantly patrol our bloodstreams, asking other cells that they encounter—in molecular language—”Are you friend or foe?”
 When these cells detect an enemy, they deliver that intelligence to a specialized immune cell, known as a T-cell.

 “If the immune system is like an army, then the T-cells are the generals,” said Hughes-Fulford.